danan165/jordana/README.md

 Source Code for Jordana Website
 ----------------------

-See the website here: [Jordana](http://jordana.s3-website.us-east-2.amazonaws.com/)
+See the website here soon: [Music by Jordana](https://musicbyjordana.com/)

 License